 Two women's snowboardcross riders were taken off the course on stretchers after accidents during women's Olympic qualifying on Sunday.

-Jackie Hernandez of the U.S. was nearing the end of the 1,200-meter course when she was knocked unconscious after slamming her head into the snow at Rosa Khutor Extreme Park.
+Jackie Hernandez of the U.S. was nearing the end of the course when she was knocked unconscious after slamming her head into the snow at Rosa Khutor Extreme Park.
 Hernandez, 21, briefly sat up after several minutes and was communicating with medics before being transported down the mountain.

+Hernandez, making her Olympic debut, was diagnosed with a concussion and was treated and released.
 Hernandez sustained a concussion while racing in Austria in December but was released following a series of exams.

 The accidents came a day after Russian skicross racer Maria Komissarova of Russia sustained a spinal injury during training on the same slope.